 By default, you start with the top-down view, vertical view, camera view, texture window, and console.

+To change the window layout, press "P" or the Edit menu, then select Preferences.
+Once there, you can pick the style you want (See Fig. 2).
 It's most likely you will need to use the "top-down view" often, as well as some view that deals with the height.

 Choose whichever layout you are most confortable with.
-To choose which one to use, click on "layout" underneath the "interface" menu.
-(See Fig. 2) As you can see, the 3rd box is checked, which would give three 2D views and a camera (3D) view.
+To choose which one to use, click on "layout" underneath the "interface" menu (See Fig. 2).
+As you can see, the 3rd box is checked, which would give three 2D views and a camera (3D) view.

 Most of the settings are self-explanatory but all of them are well detailed in the Gtk Radiant manual, the shortcut to it is located under the Help menu.
 Additionally Gtk Radiant includes manuals for some game packs, and when installed the one appropriate for the game you're editing for will also show up in the menu.

 You should now have Radiant, q3map(2) and your views set up how you want, and are ready to begin mapping.
 You can move onto the Basic Construction Methods tutorial.
 Whether you have never mapped before, or have mapped in another editor but don't know what to do simply because key presses etc. are different than in say UTed or Worldcraft, the tutorials here should help you get familiar with the tools.
 You might think your too advanced to read this but its better to read how to map correctly at this stage rather than using previous experience which might differ and cause you some problems in the future.